Wednesday, July 31, 2024

 The front of the Basilica of Paray-le-Monial by night.
 At the

-front, the right tower dates back to the 11th century and is the
+front, the tower to the right dates back to the 11th century and is the

 remains of a prior church.
 The tower on the left is 12th century.